 A personal experience

-My personal experience with my Beloved; The Shekhinah; The Holy One; is that most beautiful, tender, gentle, all loving, infinitely kind and nurturing mother and guiding father; the most perfect parent, the best mother & father who has ever existed, and from whom both genders have been derived, and so much more that I cannot possibly understand the infinite depth of my Beloved, but my faith in the Beloved is as complete as a flawed human could have.
+My personal experience with my Beloved: The Shekhinah; The Holy One; is that most beautiful, tender, gentle, all loving, infinitely kind and nurturing mother and guiding father; my Beloved is love itself.